Status message

 Brief Background

-I am a United States historian particularly interested in social and cultural issues in our past.
-This means that I explore a range of issues in the American past -- political, economic, and social -- but that I am particularly interested in pursuing the social implications of change: how developments in American history affected different people (different in class, gender, race, ethnicity) differently.
+I am a historian of the United States particularly interested in social and cultural issues in our past.
+That means I explore a range of issues in the American past -- political, economic, and social -- but I am particularly interested in pursuing the social implications of change: how developments in American history affected different people (different in class, gender, race, say) differently.

 My latest book (UNC Press, 2022) is called: The End of Public Execution: Race, Religion, and Punishment in the American South